Skelmanthorpe: History

 During the 1770s, Skelmanthorpe Feast was a riotous affair with bull and bear-baiting and organised dog fights on the village green.
 A quote from John Taylor, who compiled a biography of Skelmanthorpe-born preacher Isaac Marsden (1807–1882), records that "Public houses were crowded with drunken revellers, who caroused all day and made night hideous with quarrels and disturbances ...
 Among these scenes of revelry were mountebanks, showmen, fortune telling Gypsies, vagabonds and thieves from every quarter."

 Skelmanthorpe Feast now happens every year on the field next to The Chartist and across the road from what was the Three Horse Shoes public house and is now shops.

-Native/Navvy War

 In November 1874 a number of skirmishes were fought between the native villagers and Irish navvies.
-The navvies had been brought in to help construct the railway, and fighting broke out between them and the locals on a number of occasions.
-This led to the locals being refused work on the line.
-Causing a small group of locals to throw stones at the navvies, who responded with mattock shafts and spades.
+The navvies had been brought in to construct the railway, and fighting broke out between them and the locals on a number of occasions and locals being refused work on the line.
+A small group of locals threw stones at the navvies, who responded with mattock shafts and spades.
 The fighting lasted for most of the day eventually ending in the afternoon.
 Police were called in from Huddersfield but arrived after the disturbances had finished.